ErpNetDocs/tech/modules/logistics/inventory/how-to/document-type-routes.md

    - **No** valid result is returned from the Document Routes but a Document Type **is** specified in the Inventory Control Settings for the receive or issue function.

-     => A store order of the respective type will be created based on what is provided in the Settings.
+     => A store order of the respective type will be created based on what is provided in the **Settings**.

    - **Only one** valid result is returned from the Document Routes (or **multiple** valid results all pointing to **the same** Document Type)